- This post contains affiliate links. Read more here.

 An advanced guide for breaking down the science of dog learning and behavior acquisition.
 Though Reid’s book is geared towards dog trainers, Excel-erated Learning is helpful for anyone looking to take their dog’s abilities, and their own, to the next level.

-The Best Puppy Training Books
+The Best Dog Training Books for Puppies

 Perfect Puppy in 7 Days: How to Start Your Puppy Off Right by Dr. Sophia Yin

 A simple must-have guide for all new puppy parents.
-Yin uses pictures and “how to” exercises to help you get your pup started out on the right foot.
+Yin uses pictures and “how-to” exercises to help you get your pup started out on the right foot.

 Before You Get Your Puppy and After You Get Your Puppy by Ian Dunbar